 History

-The fragmentary remains of a concrete ship have been investigated by the Federal Maritime and Hydrographic Agency of Germany (BSH: Bundesamt für Seeschifffahrt und Hydrographie), recreational wreck-divers and scientific divers of the University of Kiel.
+The remains of the concrete ship have been investigated by the Federal Maritime and Hydrographic Agency of Germany (Bundesamt für Seeschifffahrt und Hydrographie, BSH), recreational wreck divers and divers of the University of Kiel.

 Description

-Although the vessel has not been positively identified yet, it has been tentatively associated with a coastal barge of the "Transportflotte Speer" (literally: transport fleet Speer, named after Albert Speer, the minister of armaments and war production), which was towed into the harbour with war refugees on board towards the end of World War II.
-It was probably built in Rügenwalde, where concrete ships have been built for the first time since 1943 under secrecy.
-Common material used in shipbuilding, like steel, became a scarcity in Nazi Germany's war economy.
+Although the vessel has not been positively identified yet, it has been tentatively associated with a coastal barge of the 'Transportflotte Speer' (literally: transport fleet Speer, named after Albert Speer, the minister of armaments and war production), which was towed into the harbour with war refugees on board towards the end of World War II.
+It was probably built in Rügenwalde, where concrete ships were secretly built in secrecy from 1943 onward.
+Common materials used in shipbuilding, like steel, became a scarcity in Nazi Germany because of allied blockades, which gave rise to ship's hulls being built out of concrete.

 Status